 This is our 25′ Class C diesel motorhome – 2017 Winnebago Navion 24J

 If you have been following us for a while, you would know that during our 6+ years of full-time RVing, we traveled in Class A motorhomes (a gas, then a diesel) and towed a car.
 And a couple of years ago, we got a small Casita camper travel trailer – that we towed with our Jeep – for short getaway trips.

-After renting our friend’s RV for this huge 8500-mile RV Trip To Florida last winter, we ended up buying this Class C RV from him.
+After renting our friend’s RV for this huge 8500-mile RV Trip To Florida last winter, we bought this Class C RV from him.
 We took it on many short trips during the summer and fall.
-We do love this mini motorhome, a great RV for this type of trip.
+We love this mini motorhome, a great RV for this type of trip.